 Note: The target board will get power via I-Jet Trace once you choose the Download and Debug or Debug without Downloading command in C-SPY, but not before.

-Note: The only way to use the power debugging feature is to power up your evaluation board via I-jet Trace.
+Note: The only way to use the power debugging feature is to power up your evaluation board via I-jet Trace or to use I-scope.

 USING TRACE